Wiinsad/Wiinsad.github.io/_posts/2021-05-14-Cool-Phrases.md

 In this article I will publish phrases that call my attention and nice things that may or may not help you or just something curious.

-Are not mine and are several that I have seen on the internet so many times I will not put author sorry.
+Are not mine and are several that i have seen on the internet, in some cases i will not put author sorry.

 # My personal list